williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/onboarding-setup.md

 ## ✅ Setup Complete!
 What's Next?

 Your personal-config.md is configured.
-Now learn how to USE SE-ASSISTANT_CONTEXT-HUB:
+Now start using it:

-**👉 Next Step:** Read `workflows/core/quick-start.md`
+**👉 Next Step:** Type `@se-assistant "New Opportunity: [Company Name]"` to create your first merchant folder.

 That guide covers:
 - Creating your first merchant folder